zarazan/theme/README.md

 theme
 =====

-Barebones wordpress theme with helpful functions
+Barebones wordpress theme with helpful functions.

+I believe you have my stapler.